swieja/my_semgrep_rules/README.md

 # vr semgrep
-A set of scripts and stuff to utilize [repo-find](https://github.com/jkob-sec/repo-find) and semgrep stolen from [semgrep-rules](https://github.com/returntocorp/semgrep-rules) for vulnerability research in  open source projects on github.
+A set of scripts and stuff to utilize [repo-find](https://github.com/jkob-sec/repo-find) and semgrep rules stolen from [semgrep-rules](https://github.com/returntocorp/semgrep-rules) for vulnerability research in open source projects on github or just code static analysis.

 This requires [semgrep CLI](https://semgrep.dev/docs/getting-started/) to be installed: